 CONTRACTS, CHECKS, DEPOSITS AND BONDING

 Section 1.
 Contracts.
-The AUSTIN EMERGENCY NURSES INC Board of Directors may authorize any Officer or Officers, agent or agents of AUSTIN EMERGENCY NURSES INC, in addition to the Officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of AUSTIN EMERGENCY NURSES INC and such authority may be general or confined to specific instances.
+The AUSTIN ENA Board of Directors may authorize any Officer or Officers, agent or agents of AUSTIN EMERGENCY NURSES INC, in addition to the Officers so authorized by these bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of AUSTIN ENA and such authority may be general or confined to specific instances.

 Section 2.
-Checks, Drafts, Etc. All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of AUSTIN EMERGENCY NURSES INC shall be signed by such Officer or Officers, agent or agents of AUSTIN EMERGENCY NURSES INC and in such manner as shall from time to time be determined by the AUSTIN EMERGENCY NURSES INC Board of Directors.
-In the absence of such determination by the AUSTIN EMERGENCY NURSES INC Board of Directors, such instruments shall be signed by the President and countersigned by the Treasurer.
+Checks, Drafts, Etc. All checks, drafts, or other orders for the payment of money, notes, or other evidences of indebtedness issued in the name of AUSTIN ENA shall be signed by such Officer or Officers, agent or agents of AUSTIN ENA and in such manner as shall from time to time be determined by the AUSTIN ENA Board of Directors.
+In the absence of such determination by the AUSTIN ENA Board of Directors, such instruments shall be signed by the President and countersigned by the Treasurer.

 Section 3.
 Deposits.
-All funds of the AUSTIN EMERGENCY NURSES INC shall be deposited from time to time to the credit of the AUSTIN EMERGENCY NURSES INC in such banks, trust companies, or other depositories as the AUSTIN EMERGENCY NURSES INC Board of Directors may select.
+All funds of the AUSTIN ENA shall be deposited from time to time to the credit of the AUSTIN ENA in such banks, trust companies, or other depositories as the AUSTIN ENA Board of Directors may select.

 Section 4.
 Bonding.
-The AUSTIN EMERGENCY NURSES INC Board of Directors may provide for the bonding of such Officers and employees of the AUSTIN EMERGENCY NURSES INC as it may from time to time determine.
+The AUSTIN ENA Board of Directors may provide for the bonding of such Officers and employees of the AUSTIN ENA as it may from time to time determine.

 ARTICLE XI